AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 >```

 >**Note**
->You won't be able to run the integration or automation tests because they require access to a Microsoft Key Vault instance which is only accessible to the MSAL.NET engineering team.
+>You won't be able to run the integration or automation tests because they require access to a Azure Key Vault instance which is only accessible to the MSAL.NET engineering team.
 These tests will run as part of our automation pipelines in GitHub.

 ### Package